gassenkalfallah/AWS_Infra/README.md

 # ☁️ DevOps Cloud Migration Internship Project

 **Migration of a DevOps Solution to the Cloud**
-📍 Final Year Engineering Internship | ENIS x Spark-IT | 2023
+📍 Final Year Engineering Internship | ENIS | 2023
 🛠️ Implemented by: [Ghassen Khalfallah](https://www.linkedin.com/in/ghassenkhalfallah)

 ---